 As parents, we all want what’s best for our kids but figuring out how to keep them safe in the car can be overwhelming.
-Since you can’t just wrap your babies in bubble wrap, here are some key car seat safety tips from Diono and PLN’s Child Passenger Safety Technician (CPST).
+Since you can’t just wrap your babies in bubble wrap, here are some key car seat safety tips from PLN’s Child Passenger Safety Technician (CPST).

 Where is the safest place in the vehicle to put my car seat?

 There is no universally correct position for every car and every car seat.
 The right answer depends on the vehicle and car seat you have.
 Every crash is different and you can’t necessarily predict what part of the vehicle will be most impacted, also not every car seat fits perfectly in every vehicle seat and position.
 So, the safest place for your car seat is where you can get a correct and safe installation.

 When should I turn my kid from rear-facing to forward-facing?

 Did you know that rear-facing has been shown to be 5x safer than forward-facing for young children?
 Turning forward-facing is not a milestone to rush to check off the list.
 For the bubble wrap enthusiasts out there, consider keeping your kid rear-facing as long as possible.